 Business owners usually have a business plan before starting their new business.
 Business plans often outline the business owner’s financial needs for starting the business, expected sales or profitability, and an analysis of the target market or consumer groups in the marketplace.

-This information provides banks, lenders and investors with information they will need when loaning startup capital to the business.
+This information provides banks, lenders, and investors with the information they will need when loaning startup capital to the business.
 But business plans also provide a roadmap for operating the business.

-Business strategies are specific long-term guidelines for achieving business goals or objectives.
+These are specific long-term guidelines for achieving business goals or objectives.
 Business owners often outline their initial strategies in their business plans.
-As the company continues to grow and expand its concerns, business owners often develop additional strategies.
+As the company continues to grow and expand their concerns, business owners often develop additional strategies.

-Banks, lenders and investors may feel more comfortable lending money to business owners who have a clear outline on developing business strategies plus a long-term, fully developed business plan.
+Banks, lenders, and investors may feel more comfortable lending money to business owners who have a clear outline of developing business strategies plus a long-term, fully developed business plan.